dkvz/webpack-tailwind/README.md

 # TODO
 - [x] I should include some basic PostCSS plugins.
 PreCSS would make sense.
 - [x] For the tree-shaking feature: the PurgeCSS plugin supposedly looks for class names in HTML files, I should double check that it works with @apply PostCSS rules too.
+- [ ] CSS and JS are added using relative "bundle.js" URLs.
+I should have the option to build using "/" base path for these URLs.
 - [ ] Copy this whole README in my knowledge base.
-- [ ] My CSS is not minified in prod.
+- [x] My CSS is not minified in prod.
 Use cssnano (PostCSS?) or check out the [css-minimize-webpack-plugin](https://webpack.js.org/plugins/css-minimizer-webpack-plugin)
 - [x] Is JS minified in prod?
 - [ ] There is no source map but maybe that's a good thing knowing the size of unminified Tailwind.
 We may want source maps for the JS though.
 - [ ] There is no cache busting at all -> I don't need it when including Webpack and Tailwind in a server app.